DokterW/fnugg/README.md

 * Tweak code before v1.0 is released.

 ### Changelog

+#### 2018-01-05
+* Added an extra error message.
+By random it will either say Butterfingers! or Sausage Fingers! (requested by cleo)
+* Fixed when changing Ö/Ø to OE instead of O, and Ä/Æ to AE instead of A. This was because some city names do not accept only A, but want AE.

 #### 2017-10-24
 * Show time and date when weather data was fetched.